lerndevops/kubernetes/0-containerd/README.md

+## what is containerd ?

-> An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+> Is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.

 > containerd is available as a daemon for Linux and Windows.